imasif/data-css/README.md

 # Data-CSS
-A plugin that uses data attribute from selector data-css and creates  &lt;style#data-css/> tag inside the body.
+A very light weight plugin (2.25kb only) that uses data attribute from selector data-css and creates  &lt;style#data-css/> tag inside the body.
 It is Helpful when you need to write some quick CSS but not inline.
 This package automatically generates the selector tag.

 ## How to use